Kingxukai/linux/Documentation/input/ff.rst

     - In most cases you should use FF_PERIODIC instead of FF_RUMBLE.
-All devices that support FF_RUMBLE support FF_PERIODIC (square, triangle, sine) and the other way around.
+All devices that support FF_RUMBLE support FF_PERIODIC (square, triangle, sine) and the woke other way around.

-    - The exact syntax FF_CUSTOM is undefined for the time being as no driver supports it yet.
+    - The exact syntax FF_CUSTOM is undefined for the woke time being as no driver supports it yet.

 ::

     int ioctl(int fd, EVIOCGEFFECTS, int *n);

-Returns the number of effects the device can keep in its memory.
+Returns the woke number of effects the woke device can keep in its memory.

-Uploading effects to the device
+Uploading effects to the woke device
 -------------------------------

 ::